Dana-Nurse/food_waste_project/README.md

 ## Overview

-The Food Waste Tracker aims to help individuals track and manage their food consumption to minimize waste.
+The Food Waste Tracker aims to help individuals track and manage their food consumption to minimise waste.
 The project includes two versions:

 1. **Command Line Interface (CLI)**: The simple version of the tracker allows users to interact with the application via the command line interface.

-2. **Web Application (WIP)**: In progress is a more complex version of the tracker that utilizes Flask, HTTP, and other technologies to create a web-based application with a user-friendly interface.
+2. **Web Application (WIP)**: In progress is a more complex version of the tracker that utilises Flask, HTTP, and other technologies to create a web-based application with a user-friendly interface.

 ## Features

-- **Database Integration**: Utilizes SQL to manage and store data related to food consumption.
+- **Database Integration**: Utilises SQL to manage and store data related to food consumption.
 - **CLI Interface**: The command-line interface provides basic functionality for users to input and track their food consumption.
 - **Web Application (WIP)**: A work-in-progress web-based version aims to enhance user experience and accessibility.